 Coarsely Ground

-By comparison, if you were to use a fine grind setting with the Cafetiere brew method, you'd likely experience bitterness as a result of something called 'over extraction'.
-Want to know where to buy course ground coffee for french press?
-Visit our online coffee shop.
+By comparison, if you were to use a fine grind setting with the Cafetiere brew method, you'd likely experience bitterness due to 'over extraction'.
+You may visit our online shop here to buy coarse-ground coffee.
+It's 100% clean and lab-tested.

 Medium Ground

-A medium ground coffee consists of medium sized particles.
-This sits pretty much in the middle between a cafetiere style grind and an espresso grind.
-These grind type is designed to work for brew methods that utilise gravity to extract the coffee via water.
+A medium ground coffee consists of medium-sized particles.
+This sits in the middle between a cafetiere style grind and an espresso grind.
+This grind type is designed for brew methods that utilise gravity to extract coffee with water.

 Finely Ground

 A fine grind (see below), is designed for espresso coffee.
-Espresso uses applied force from your espresso machine or Moka pot vessel to push / pump water through the puck of ground coffee.
+Espresso uses the applied force from your espresso machine or Moka pot to push water through the puck of ground coffee.

 The Ultimate Ground Coffee Buying Guide